Michael A. Taylor Player Props: Twins vs. Guardians

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Michael A. Taylor?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Michael A. Taylor At The Plate

-- Taylor has picked up a hit in 25 of 48 games this season, with multiple hits five times.
+- Taylor has reached base via a hit in 25 games this year (of 49 played), and had multiple hits in five of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.